seanphilip04/seanphilip04/README.md

 Hi, I'm Sean
 ---
 **📌About** <br>
-Programmer, a little bit of am  artist
+Programmer, a little bit of an  artist

 I've always liked video games and wondered about what goes on behind the scenes so here I am.